Amir Khan (boxer): Khan vs. Brook

+Ben Shalom stated that Khan had three weeks to decide on activating the rematch clause, although he was sceptic about the rematch being in Khan's best interest due to the one-sided nature of their previous fight.
+Shalom noted that there were signs from Khan's camp suggesting he may not have approached the fight with the necessary seriousness, mentioning possible jet lag from his training camp in the United States.
+Brook was excited about continuing his boxing career and garnered interest from several fighters but was unable to finalize any plans until Khan reached a decision about the rematch.
+The prevailing opinion indicated that an immediate rematch was not justified given the one-sided outcome of their initial fight.
+Shalom recommended that Khan should initially engage in a preparatory match against a less challenging opponent to showcase his readiness and redefine his legacy prior to seeking another encounter with Brook.

 Retirement

 On 13 May 2022, Khan announced his retirement from boxing after 17 years as a professional.
 He is remembered for his legacy as a former unified light-welterweight world champion and an Olympic silver medallist.
 In a statement, he said:

 "It's time to hang up my gloves.
 I feel blessed to have had such an amazing career that has spanned over 27 years.
 I want to say a heartfelt thanks to the incredible teams I have worked with and to my family, friends and fans for the love and support they have shown me."

 Khan ended his professional career with a record of 34 wins and six losses, dating back to his debut in 2005.
 He sat down with Sky Sports, to discuss his career and stated that he had been contemplating retirement, before his last fight.
 This was driven on by family members who encouraged him after reaching his goals in boxing.
 He noted that his children wanted him to be more present at home, which also influenced his decision.
 He reflected on the physical toll that boxing took on him throughout the years and needed to prioritize his health and family life.
 Khan was thankful to be able to retire in good health and knowing what he achieved.
 He attributed a lot of his personal development and stability to boxing.